dcsouthwick/lx2160a_ClearFog_CX_Guide/README.md

 - CONFIG_CGROUP_BPF: missing
 ```

-You can enable missing configs for your software (docker in this case) by adding them to `/configs/linux/ls2k_addition.config` & rebuilding
+You can enable the above missing configs for your software (docker in this case) by adding them to
+`/configs/linux/ls2k_addition.config` & rebuilding

 verify what configs are enabled: